Nevojt/PetRing/README.md

 ORM with SQLAlchemy: By using SQLAlchemy, the program can interact flexibly and efficiently with the database, ensuring speedy and dependable operations.

 # Use Cases:
-Product Manufacturers: For determining optimal production costs and budgeting.
+- Product Manufacturers: For determining optimal production costs and budgeting.

-Designers and Engineers: To understand the cost of the materials they are using in their projects.

-Procurement Managers: For determining the best purchasing price for materials and products.
+- Procurement Managers: For determining the best purchasing price for materials and products.

 Please note that the program transitioned from SQLite to PostgreSQL for increased flexibility and data synchronization across multiple devices.